 A 3 day Yellowstone itinerary is incomplete without a stop at Grand Prismatic Spring.
 This gorgeous spring is huge, and definitely worth the stop.
 It is however worth going on the hike up to see it from an aerial view vs. walking up to it next to all the people.
 You’ll definitely have more room to socially distance if you go on this hike, and I prefer the view from the top.

-There are lots of geysers and springs to take a look at in the Norris Geyser Basin, so wander around and s
+There are lots of geysers and springs to take a look at in the Norris Geyser Basin, so wander around and soak it all up.

 Fire Hole Canyon Drive